Evolutionary Inference for Function-valued Traits: Gaussian Process Regression on Phylogenies: Phylogenetic Gaussian processes

 where

-and $\sigma(M,L)$ denotes the $|M| \times |L|$ matrix of the covariance function $\sigma$ evaluated at all pairs $m_i \in M, l_j \in L$.
-From Eq. (\ref{boselecta}), the posterior mean vector $A$ consists of linear combinations of the observations.
-Note that the posterior covariance matrix $B$ , given by \eqref{chas and dave}, is independent of the observations.
+and $\sigma(M,L,\theta)$ denotes the $|M| \times |L|$ matrix of the covariance function $\sigma$ evaluated at all pairs $m_i \in M, l_j \in L$.
+From Eq. (\ref{boselecta}) the posterior mean vector $A$ consists of linear combinations of the observations while the posterior covariance matrix $B$, given by \eqref{chas and dave}, is independent of the observations.
 Gaussian process regression is nonparametric in the sense that no assumption is made about the structure of the model: the more data gathered, the longer the vector $f(L)$, and the more intricate the posterior model for $f(M)$.
-This is the sense in which the data is not being summarized in order to perform inference.

-Though the Wiener process is one-dimensional, Gaussian processes can have arbitrary dimension.
-In the context of our model, this is important because we can consider each point of observation $\ell$ as corresponding to a point $(x,t)$ in both space and evolutionary time.
-Here we define space as the co-ordinate of a function-valued-trait, as above.
-As an example, if the spatial coordinate is one-dimensional then $f(L)$ would represent the values of a random two-dimensional function at various space-time co-ordinates.
-A slice through this function at a fixed value of $t$ can be viewed as a one-dimensional function-valued trait at the fixed time $t$ in its evolution (with straightforward generalizations to higher-dimensional traits).
+We are able to combine evolutionary dynamics with functional data because the index variable $\ell$ introduced above can be a point in a space of arbitrary dimension.
+Therefore, if we wish to model the time evolution of a functional trait $f(x)$ with indexing variable $x$, we could consider each point of observation $\ell$ as corresponding to a point $(x,t)$ in both space and evolutionary time.
+Then $f(L)$ would represent the values of a random space-time surface at various space-time co-ordinates, $L$ (analogously, the values $f(L)$ are like a set of altimeter recordings recorded at different locations ($L$) on a map).
+A cross-section through this space-time surface at a fixed value of time $t$ yields a random curve which can be viewed as a single function-valued trait at the fixed time $t$ in its evolution.
 In the next section we will extend this view to processes on phylogenies.